marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 0 directories, 3 files
 ```

-Now, lets edit the current `pacakge.json` file by adding a new `start` script to execute `mdx-deck` for us.
+Since accesing the `mdx-deck` command using `./node_modules/.bin/mdx-deck` is a pain, we'll be creating a new `start` script in the `pacakge.json` file to execute it for us.

 ```json {10-12}
 // package.json